 I had been taking prescribed hydrochlorothiazide (HCTZ) 12.5 mg per day, a diuretic – to control (reduce) blood pressure, since 2011.
 It was not effective to counteract edema, a side effect of another medication.
 It has side effects that interfere with digestion and absorbing potassium.
-I was hospitalized for 2 days in June 2021 as a result of losing control of my bicycle and falling.
+I was hospitalized for 2 days in June 2021 as a result of falling.
 Someone on the hospital team thought I had a potassium deficiency (this was not suggested to have been a cause of the accident).
 Someone changed my medications to eliminate the diuretic, and prescibed a potassium supplement, for the days I was in hospital.
 This 2 day intervention did not affect my blood pressure, as far as I was told.

 Potassium is an element; the chemical symbol is K. It is measured in milligrams (1/1000 of a gram, abbreviated as mg.) in nutrition.
 It is an electrolyte, and can also be called a mineral or a nutrient.
 The US Department of Health, National Institute of Health (NIH), Office of Dietary Supplements, publishes an online Fact sheet for Health Professionals which recommends an adult male person weighing about 80 kg. should consume 3,400 milligrams of potassium per day.
 The fact sheet, which has been varied 2018-2021, lists some foods high in potassium.
 The putative source data is found in the US Department of Agriculture’s database, available onlinein 2021 by an application program interface called FoodData Central.
 The database includes